MarkRVinson/MarkRVinson.github.io/index.md

 ---
 ### Field Research <br>
-I have studied aquatic plants, invertebrates, and fish from caves, springs, rivers, lakes and wetlands.
-I have undertaken a breadth of scientific research throughout my career with respect to regional, national, and international significance.
-I have collaborated with and mentored scientists and organized training courses and meetings throughout the United States, Canada, Pakistan, and Africa that led to advances in the field and provided managers with information used to make better decisions.
+I have studied aquatic plants, invertebrates, and fish from caves, springs, rivers, lakes and wetlands in deserts, jungles, mountains, and the arctic.
+I have collaborated with scientists throughout the United States, Canada, Pakistan, and Africa.
+I am comfortable in uncomfortable places.
 <img src="images/PakistanFall2008_1?raw=true"/> <br>

 Here's the places I've collected fish in Lake Superior over the past 11 years. <br>